WHAT WE BELIEVE IN

 (a) Conditions to Salvation

-Salvation is received through repentance toward God and faith in the Lord Jesus Christ.
-By the washing of regeneration and renewing of the Holy Spirit, being justified by grace through faith, man becomes an heir of God according to the hope of eternal life (Luke 24:47; John 3:3; Romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).
+We receive salvation through repentance (turning to God) and faith in Jesus Christ.
+By God’s grace, through the Holy Spirit’s renewal, we are justified and given eternal life (Luke 24:47; John 3:3; Romans 10:13-15; Ephesians 2:8; Titus 2:11; 3:5-7).

-(b) The Evidences of Salvation
+(b) Evidences of Salvation

 6. The Ordinances of the Church